15 Vintage Home Trends That are Making a Comeback

 Want to learn how to create your own piece of graphic art?
 Here’s everything you need to know!

 Brutalist design dates back to just after World War II.
 Originating from the French word for “raw,” brutalism came to be when housing and government buildings were made of raw materials like concrete and steel.
 By the ’70s, brutalist design was in the home, with industrial metallics and furniture representing the rough surface of concrete.
 Today, it serves as a juxtaposition to Mid-century modern, offering an undone look.
-Check out these 12 unexpected ways to use metal in your home decor.
+Check out 12 unexpected ways to use metal in your home decor.

 The Ancient Greeks and Moroccans both used bold geometric patterns in their architectural and interior designs, while the 1900s saw angular structures and patterns in different forms as this design style progressed.
 Such patterns are also synonymous with the Art Deco period — a style, born in the ’20s, and thought to originate in Paris after WWI.
 Here, the swirls and floral motifs of Art Nouveau were transformed into sleeker, bolder, curved or geometric lines.
 The design is major right now, offering classic bold aesthetics with a sharpness that feels both playful and sleek.